jsquyres/ompi/docs/faq/fault-tolerance.rst

 at this level can be caught/fixed, others cannot).
 Such errors are not uncommon at high altitudes (!).

-Note that such added reliability does incur a performance cost &mdash;
+Note that such added reliability does incur a performance cost |mdash|
 latency and bandwidth suffer when Open MPI performs the consistency checks that are necessary to provide such guarantees.